 Writing a condolence message is never an easy task.
-It’s hard to find the right words to say that will help you express your sympathy during a friend or family member’s time of need.
+It can be difficult to find the right words to say that will help you express your sympathy during a friend or family member’s time of need.
 However, sending your condolences signals to an individual or loved one that you care about them and acknowledge or share the pain they’re experiencing.
 We’ve provided a thoughtful selection of condolence messages and quotes below to help you write a meaningful and heartfelt message in your sympathy card or sympathy gifts.

 Jump to a specific section below: